Koh Lanta is one of the most beautiful islands I’ve ever seen and a real paradise for those who look for perfect sandy beaches.

 There is also a cute local bar/restaurant nearby where you can get something to eat or a refreshing drink.

-If you are looking for a place to stay you can check out the LaLaanta Hideaway Resort located close-by which has a private beachfront and some amazing swimming pools.
+If you are looking for a place to stay you can check out the LaLaanta Hideaway Resort.
+It is located close-by and it also has a private beachfront and some amazing swimming pools.